 7. What Participants Receive after Successful Completion of the Course?

 - Course completion certificate

-- Papers based on the DRM plans of a case study project prepared during the course will be published in the proceedings of ITC 2021
+- Paper based on the DRM plan of Case Study Project prepared during the course will be published in the proceedings of ITC 2022

 - Posters based on DRM plans of case study projects prepared during the course will be uploaded on the website of R-DMUCH and ICCROM

 9. Application Deadline

 The submission date extended to April 20th Wednesday, 2022 (JST)

 ※Please submit your application form in a word file.